Focaccia Toppings: 13 Ways to Make This Bread Extra Wonderful

 Also, remember that focaccia is fantastic sandwich bread, so get loose and make your next sandwich something out of this world.

 Now you know how to top focaccia like a pro.
-As you see, there are the traditional ways, and then there’s innovation: your focaccia, your rules, period.
+Just like with topping bruschetta, there are the traditional ways, and then there’s innovation: your focaccia, your rules, period.

 Don’t listen to purists.
 Like humans, food evolves, and the best recipes come from the kitchen of a person willing to do things differently.